 Japan has always been a country we dreamed of visiting.
 It was simply a matter of time and opportunity.
 So when the time finally came we were absolutely ecstatic!
 Now looking back we are so proud of being able to visit and experience this amazing country as a family.
-It is one of the most important trips we ever done!
+It is one of the most important trips we ever did!
 Japan changes you in various ways.
-You get a different prospective on life, culture and society.
+You get a different perspective on life, culture, and society.

 We stayed for about two weeks.
 We landed in Tokyo.
 Stayed there for a few days and moved to Hakone for one night.
-Then to Kyoto from where we did various one day trips.
-Final destination was Osaka from where we flew back home.
+Then to Kyoto from where we did various one-day trips.
+The final destination was Osaka from where we flew back home.
 This will be a summary of the entire trip.
-For more details on specific location click on the “read more” link next to it.
+For more details on the specific locations click on the “read more” link next to it.

-Our second “base” was Kyoto and from here we did series of day trips to various landmarks and must see places.
+Our second “base” was Kyoto and from here we did a series of day trips to various landmarks and must-see places.
 The city itself is beautiful and if you stay in a hotel close to the train station you can really visit a ton of places quickly.
-Everything in Japan is connected via train line.
+Everything in Japan is connected via the train line.
 Or at least almost everything.
-We visited from here the famous Fushimi Inari shrine and many others.
-We also dressed in a traditional Japanese clothing while exploring the city like many Japanese people do.
+We visited here the famous Fushimi Inari shrine and many others.
+We also dressed in traditional Japanese clothing while exploring the city as many Japanese people do.
 It was tons of fun! / read more

 Tsukushima aka Miyajima Island

 Miyajima was a day trip from Kyoto and it is 30 mins ferry ride from Hiroshima.
 We spend most of our time that day in Miyajima and enjoyed the amazing views and food there.
-Island has so many traditional Japanese buildings, shrines and little shops that even one day felt hardly enough to see everything. / read more
+Island has so many traditional Japanese buildings, shrines, and little shops that even one day felt hard enough to see everything. / read more

 Another day trip we did from Kyoto which made us realize that Osaka needed a lot more time than one day to be truly appreciated.
 Just exploring the amazing Osaka Castle requires more than half a day so we ended up spending most of ours there and around it :). / read more